ConsolidatedSky/NEFARAM/README.md

 And quests : [Amorous adventures](https://www.loverslab.com/topic/109518-amorous-adventures-34-sse-for-lovers-lab/), [Book of Mara](https://www.loverslab.com/files/file/10091-the-book-of-sex-se/), [Sisters of Dibella](https://www.loverslab.com/topic/120107-skyrimlldeepbluefrog-mods-conversion-to-sse/page/93/#comment-3462553), and some vanilla ones tweaked to include the [possibility](https://www.loverslab.com/files/file/10742-sexlab-solutions-revisited-se/) of sex.
 The big one is (PEGI 18) [Trouble of Heroine](https://www.loverslab.com/files/file/10454-troubles-of-heroine/), it adds NPCs with more or less big quests (like 3DNPCs) but it is optional because it is perhaps the most extreme one in this modlist (humiliation, rape, the whole shebang) and also lots of typos.
 By default I disabled the ones I tested that I found borderline or too annoying, but its a very large mod.
 However among all of this there is some good stuff in there.
 Aslo [Angrim's Apprentice](https://www.loverslab.com/files/file/384-angrims-apprentice-feb-10-2016/).
 CUSTOM CHANGES: patches for Sunhelm, Milkmod, also some balance.

-Aaand lots of ambiant stuff surrounding the dark and harsh society that is Skyrim during a civil war.
+Aaand lots of ambiant stuff surrounding the dark and harsh society that is Skyrim during a civil war (mostly in PEGI 18 version).

 ### About immersion
 I tried to keep all the mods above as integrated as possible into the game and not feel too out of place, but some of them would require extensive patching to remove the way out there stuff, so some things like dialogue or some Devious Devices outfits can feel out of place but the trade-off is usually worth it.

 ## Game Pre-launch
 ### Choose your version
-There are 2 version : Default and [PEGI 18](https://www.youtube.com/watch?v=JaQYJHUJlYE).

-Choose the one you want in MO2 profiles.
-The differences are that these mods and their corresponding patch are disabled in the PEGI 16 version : Trouble of Heroine, Hydra slavegirls, Damsels in distress, Public Whore, Simple Slavery, Paradise Halls, Diary Of Mine
+Choose NEFARAM Default or NEFARAM PEGI 18. in the drop down menu above the mod list on the left pane.

 ## Final Steps - Ingame
 ### Initial Actions